crimsoncore/thev/src/privesc.md

 That being said, there are numerous techniques to obtain hashes/passwords, that don't requite administrator privileges - such as `kerberoasting`, `ntlm relaying` and `password spraying`.

+# What is SeDebugPrivilege?

+SeDebugPrivilege is a special privilege in Windows that allows a user or process to debug other processes, even those running under different security contexts or with higher privileges, such as system services.
+This privilege is part of Windows' security model, which uses privileges to control what actions a user or process can perform on the system.

+## Key Points About SeDebugPrivilege

+### Purpose:
+- By default, users can only debug processes they own (i.e., processes they started or are running under their user account).
+- SeDebugPrivilege extends this capability, allowing a process or user with this privilege to:
+  - Attach a debugger to,
+  - Inspect, or
+  - Modify any process on the system, including those running as other users or as the SYSTEM account (a highly privileged account in Windows).

+### How It Works:
+- The privilege is managed through Windows security policies and can be assigned or revoked by an administrator.
+- It is typically enabled for members of the Administrators group by default on many Windows systems, but this can be changed via Group Policy Objects (GPOs) or local security policies.
+- To use SeDebugPrivilege, a process must explicitly request it using Windows API functions like `LookupPrivilegeValue` and `AdjustTokenPrivileges`.
+This involves:
+  - Obtaining a handle to the process token.
+  - Enabling the privilege.

+> **Default Settings**: On many Windows versions (e.g., Windows 10), it’s assigned to the Administrators group by default, which can be risky if not properly managed.
+Even with SeDebugPrivilege, some actions (like injecting into a SYSTEM process) may still fail if other security mechanisms, such as User Account Control (UAC) or additional restrictions, are in place.
+Administrators can control SeDebugPrivilege through the Local Security Policy editor (secpol.msc) or Group Policy Management Editor.
+It is listed under "User Rights Assignment" as "Debug programs".
+To enable or disable it, an administrator can modify the security policy to add or remove user groups (e.g., Administrators) from having this privilege.

+# UNQUOTED SERVICE PATH

 - AlwaysInstallElevated (MSI)

 - Unquoted Service Path (Services)